mreznits/spectro-cloud/education-engineer/tutorial.md

 Have a nice day! 👋
 ```

-You should check for connectivity with the Kubernetes cluster and the Kubernetes API.
-A good way to test for connectivity to the cluster and the Kubernetes API is by using the CLI.
+Use the CLI to check for connectivity with the Kubernetes cluster and the Kubernetes API.

 ```
 $ kubectl cluster-info --context kind-kind
 ```

+[TODO: rewrite, esp "should" and "and more"]: #
 You should see output that contains the control plane IP address and more.

-## Deploy Application
+[TODO: insert output here]: #

+## Create Configuration File

 Create a file named **app.yaml** and insert the following configuration.